rafidrm/rafidrm.github.io/_pages/about.md

 I am an AI Resident Researcher at the NVIDIA Toronto AI Lab.
 I completed my PhD in the Department of Mechanical and Industrial Engineering and my MASc and BASc in the Department of Electrical and Computer Engineering, all at the University of Toronto.

-My research interests involve deep learning and data-driven optimization for solving problems in prescriptive analytics.
-This research covers applications in personalized medicine, clinic operations, and portfolio optimization.
-Outside of research, I have also worked on problems in sports analytics and quantitative finance.
+My research employs deep learning and data-driven optimization for large-scale operational problems.
+This work covers applications in healthcare (e.g., personalized medicine, clinic operations), portfolio optimization, and the deployment of AI systems.
+I am also involved in data science work within sports analytics.

 Before the COVID-19 pandemic, I was an avid traveller.
 In 2017, I completed a personal milestone of traveling to every continent (not including Antarctica).
 My current goal of future destinations include Azerbaijan and South Africa.